BielRoig/hfeb-guide/content/docs/matchup-spread/mono-black.md

 ## General Plan

-The matchup against **Mono Black** is very interesting because it isn't played just on combo speed — it's mostly played on the ability to identify **which plan has the highest chance of going all the way**.
+The matchup against **Mono Black** is very interesting because it isn't played just on combo speed: it's mostly played on the ability to identify **which plan has the highest chance of going all the way**.

 Mono Black is a midrange deck with a very solid base: discard, removal, creatures that apply pressure, and post-board several types of hate.
 It isn't a deck that kills you immediately like Sligh or Goblins, but it's very good at dismantling your plan piece by piece.